 - Five years separation.

-*Adultery can only be used in a civil partnership dissolution if it’s happened with a member of the opposite sex.
-If it’s taken place with someone of the same sex, you’ll need to use ‘unreasonable behaviour’ instead.
+*Adultery could only be used in a civil partnership dissolution if it’s happened with a member of the opposite sex.

 What will I need?

 - A form D8 (which can be downloaded from the GOV.UK website)